 How do I get an eVA account?

-The forms to request a new eVA account can be found under Forms / Resources.
-Contact Jessi Hughes in Materiel Management, email@example.com or x2093, if you have any questions about completing the forms.
+The 4 required forms to request a new eVA account can be found under Forms / Resources.
+Contact Materiel Management at x2093, if you have any questions about completing the forms.
 Once the completed forms have been submitted to the Materiel Management office, you will be required to complete an eVA/Procurement Training Class.
 You will be notified when the training class is scheduled.
 Once you complete the training class, you will be issued a User ID and temporary password to access eVA.

 Expenditure Limits and Required Approvals